baichen-du/baichen-du.github.io/index.md

   See my <a href="https://baichen-du.github.io/assets/CV_current/main.pdf" target="_blank"> CV </a> for more details.
 <br>
 <br>
   Hi!
 My name is <b>Baichen Du 杜柏辰</b> [tʷuː4 pai3 ʈʂʰən2] in Mandarin, or [tou2 pak3 sɐn21] in Cantonese.
 I am currently on my gap year and working as Research and Teaching Assistant for Dr. Haohan Chen at HKU and Dr. Yao Yao at HKPolyU.
 I will join <b>UCLA Linguistics as a PhD student</b> in Fall 2025.
 I visited UC Berkeley in 2023 and obtained my Bachelor's degree in Political Science and Linguistics at HKU in 2024 Spring.
-I am interested in <b>experimental phonology and phonetics</b> broadly, sound change and variation, sentence processing and pronoun interpretation</b>.
+I am interested in <b>experimental phonology and phonetics</b> broadly, sound change and variation, sentence processing and pronoun interpretation.
 <br>
 <br>
   Previously, I worked on a number of projects with <a href="https://linguistics.berkeley.edu/~kjohnson/"> Keith Johnson </a> and <a href="https://www.alexandra-pfiffner.com/"> Alexandra Pfiffner</a> at UC Berkeley Linguistics, <a href="https://Jhavenhill.com"> Jonathan Havenhill</a> at HKU, and <a href = "http://www.cbs.polyu.edu.hk/yaoyao"> Yao Yao </a> at HKPolyU Chinese and Bilingual Studies.
 For my political science  major, <a href="https://haohanchen.github.io"> Haohan Chen</a> supervised me on my UG thesis.
 Many thanks to all of them ;-)